-The Ubico contract is forecast to be overspent by £73k, this is mainly due to the pay award now being reflected in their forecast.

-Emergency homeless accommodation is anticipated to be £52k over budget due to the increased demand in temporary housing, 85% of these costs will be recovered from housing benefit which is included within income.

-The MRF gate fee is expected to be £233k over budget which is due to a significant increase in the gate fee per tonne being paid, increasing from £38 per tonne to £69 per tonne, this is affected by the declining value of materials and increase in energy prices.
+- 2.4 There is a projected overspend of £62,411 for premises costs.
+The main reason for this is due to various unplanned maintenance work carried out across numerous sites.
+It's anticipated that maintenance costs to the homeless properties will be over budget, some of these costs will be recovered through the rental charges. £14k is for business rates, due to empty office space in the Council Offices. - 2.5 A saving of £23k is expected within Transport costs which is due to reduced travel across the Council and only four pool cars being used when five were budgeted. - 2.6 It is anticipated that supplies and services will be under budget by £54k, savings are expected within computer annual renewals, advertising, mobile phones, books and publications.
+This saving has been reduced by an overspend within external audit fees and refund of planning fees. - 2.6 Payments to third parties highlights a projected deficit of £227,729.
+Emergency homeless accommodation is anticipated to be £151k over budget due to the increased demand in temporary housing, 82% of these costs will be recovered from housing benefit which is included within income.
+The Materials Recovery Facility (MRF) gate fee is expected to be £234k over budget which is due to a significant increase in the gate fee per tonne being paid, increasing from £38 per tonne to £69 per tonne, this is affected by the declining value of materials and increase in energy prices.
 We also incurred a one-off fee for increased energy prices.

-The third-party payment saving from the cessation of the trade waste service is estimated to be approximately £82k for 2023/24.
+The third-party payment saving from the cessation of the trade waste service is estimated to be approximately £94k for 2023/24.
 This is supplemented by further direct employee savings at the Council but is offset by reductions in expected income.
 The cessation of the trade waste service is predicted to save over £100k annually in net terms from 2024/25, assuming savings from Ubico's corporate support and support services recharge.
 There will be no saving this year due to Ubico's budget for indirect costs already being set.

-Swindon Road Depot running costs are estimated to be £108k less than budget based upon quarter 2 actual expenditure.
-These costs were previously borne by Cheltenham and are in relation to the day-to-day running costs and maintenance requirements for the depot.

-2.8 Income is expected to be below budget by £389k.
-This is mainly due to the cessation of the trade waste service where income is estimated to be £138k below target.
-Income from Tewkesbury Leisure Centre will be £78k lower than budget as a reduced management fee has been agreed.
-Due to vacant space in the Council offices, rental income is predicted to be £39k down on budget.
+Swindon Road Depot running costs are estimated to be £108k less than budget based upon quarter three actual expenditure.
+These costs were previously borne by Cheltenham and are in relation to the day-to-day running costs and maintenance requirements for the depot. - 2.7 Income is expected to be below budget by £59k.
+This is mainly due to the cessation of the trade waste service where income is estimated to be £135k below target.
+Income from Tewkesbury Leisure Centre will be £78k lower than budget, as a reduced management fee has been agreed.
 In addition, One Legal income is significantly below target, although this is offset against savings within employees.
-One Legal Management Board is considering income targets for One Legal at its next meeting.
+Licensing & Planning are anticipated to exceed target, generating additional income of £150k.
+Recovery of boarding charges are greater than budget, due to the increase in demand of emergency homeless accommodation.
+Corporate resources received additional grants which were outside budget, this was mainly to fund the Council Tax support fund.